ai2cm/fv3config/docs/usage.rst

 will write an FV3 run directory to the path `rundir`.

+Two additional command line interfaces are useful for modifying configuration dictionaries in order to use them for restart runs:

+    enable_restart config.yaml /path/to/initial/conditions

+and to provision the necessary files required for a nudged run:

+    update_config_for_nudging config.yaml

+Both of these shell commands will modify the given configuration dictionary in place.

 This module also installs a command line interface `fv3run`, which is further detailed below.

 Data Caching
 ------------